The Health Benefits of Intermittent Fasting

 Before trying any kind of fasting protocol, it is important to speak to a medical provider first for guidance.
 Individuals who are pregnant or breastfeeding, take certain medications like diabetes medications, have insulin sensitivity, have experienced any kind of eating disorder, or have other health conditions that require close nutritional monitoring should not fast.
 It is also important to note that children should not fast.

-For a beginner’s guide to intermittent fasting, here are a few important take-home points that we believe are helpful and sustainable:
+Here are a few important take-home points that are helpful and sustainable when fasting:

 • To learn more about the benefits of fasting and alternate ways to fast, read The Complete Guide to Fasting: Heal Your Body Through Intermittent, Alternate-Day, and Extended Fasting by Dr. Fung.